rpires71/milestone1/README.md

 **Tasks**

 - [ ] Write brief, accessible descriptions for CS and Maths.
-- [ ] Include call-to-action: “Book a Tutoring Session” or “Enquire Now”.
+- [ ] Include call-to-action: "Book a Tutoring Session" or "Enquire Now".
 - [ ] Highlight PGCE, CPD or relevant CPD courses with a link.
 - [ ] Ensure menu links to other pages.
 - [ ] Implement responsive navigation using HTML/CSS or Bootstrap.